AbhiChandraDondapati/AI_Health/README.md

 - The Flask API loads the model each time a request is made.
 - Build a dashboard to monitor AI agent performance.

+Please have a look at AI_Health/Outputs.docx for key outputs for this project.